Kotlin/binary-compatibility-validator/README.md

 The tool allows to dump binary API of a Kotlin library that is public in sense of Kotlin visibilities and ensures that the public binary API wasn't changed in a way that make this change binary incompatible.

+Currently, only the JVM, includes commonMain, API is supported.

 ## Contents

 * [Setup](#setup)